How to Install Redis on Ubuntu

 Rule added

 Replace 192.168.1.50 with your application server’s IP address.
-This rule permits only the specified host to connect to Redis while blocking all other addresses.
+Consequently, this rule permits only the specified host to connect to Redis while blocking all other addresses.

 Option 2: Allow access from a subnet